 According to the latest NICE (National Institute of Clinical Excellence), surgery should only be offered to treat varicose veins if other less invasive treatments are unsuitable for patients.
 Endovenous thermal treatment, EVLT or RFA, should be offered first, as it is a better alternative to surgery, and is both clinically and cost-effective.

 Are the treatments safe?

 All treatments carried out at our clinic are performed by doctors specialising in the field.
-New treatments in general are considered safer than surgery yet there will always be the rare possibility of complications as with any medical procedure.
+New treatments generally are lass invasive and safer than surgery yet there will always be the rare possibility of complications as with any medical procedure.

 There is minimal pain associated with the procedure.
-If you are anxious, EMLA numbing cream can be applied to your veins 45 mins before the procedure.
+If you are anxious, a numbing cream, called EMLA, can be applied to your veins 40 mins before the procedure.
 Patients who are highly anxious can request sedation at an additional cost.
 For patients requesting these treatments a carer or relative is required to drive you back home.

-Can I walk straight having Laser Treatment to my veins?
+Can I walk straight after EVLT/RFA treatment to my leg vein?

 Yes.
-The local anaesthetic is only placed around the vein and not into the leg muscles so walking are unaffected.
+The local anaesthetic is only placed around the vein and not into the leg muscles so walking is unaffected.

 Do I need someone to come with me when I have laser treatment on my varicose veins?